msayson/msayson.github.io/_posts/2020-08-08-choosing-kotlin-logging-library-for-aws-lambda.markdown

 There are many options for logging in Kotlin AWS Lambda functions since we have access to both Kotlin and Java libraries.

-aws-lambda-java-log4j2 is my preferred choice for now since it includes Lambda request IDs in logs, supports standard log levels, handles multi-line log statements, and uses an underlying logging implementation that is more performant than the one used by the other top contender.
+For either Kotlin or Java, aws-lambda-java-log4j2 is my preferred choice for now since it includes Lambda request IDs in logs, supports standard log levels, handles multi-line log statements, and uses an underlying logging implementation that is more performant than the one used by the other top contender.

 See the [AWS documentation on Lambda function logging in Java with Log4j 2 and SLF4J](https://docs.aws.amazon.com/lambda/latest/dg/java-logging.html#java-logging-log4j2) for more details on how to use it.